opencomputeproject/HWMgmt-DeviceMgr-DeviceManager/README.md

     - (project root)/build/etcd/etcd.yml

 ## Install Device Manager using single command
-Use this command to install and run Device Manager together with ODIM services as Docker containers.
+Use this command to install and run Device Manager together with ODIM services, Redis and Etcd as Docker containers.

 ```shell
 $ make all